Need to talk? Call 1800 882 436.

 Key facts

-• Your doctor or healthcare nurse can give you advice about support and treatment that may be right for you.
+• Your doctor or healthcare nurse can give you advice about support and treatment for postnatal depression.

-• If you are struggling, ask for help.
-It’s important to seek help if you think you may have postnatal depression — this is a common condition, and there’s no need to feel ashamed.
+• It's important to seek help if you think you may have postnatal depression — this is a common condition, and there's no need to feel ashamed.

 What is postnatal depression?